Loretic/LoreticSite/README.md

 # Loretic Site

-The site of the company Loratic
+The site of the company Loretic